 Table of Contents

-“Open communication means the people involved are able to be authentic with their feelings with each other, convey what they want to say effectively, and hold space to understand their partner even at the time of disagreements,” says Tanvi.
-Rules of communication in relationships include both partners being able to express their thoughts, feelings, needs, and concerns to each other in an honest and respectful manner.
+Before we get into the nuances, let’s make sure we’re on the same page about what is open communication in a relationship.
+Tanvi explains, “Open communication means the people involved are able to be authentic with their feelings with each other, convey what they want to say effectively, and hold space to understand their partner even at the time of disagreements.”

 - There is space in the relationship for you to share your thoughts, emotions, and experiences with your partner, even if they are difficult

-- You are a good listener.
-Which means you make an effort to listen to your partner’s perspective and understand their point of view without interrupting or judging them.
+- You are a good listener, which means you make an effort to listen to your partner’s perspective and understand their point of view without interrupting or judging them.
 And vice-versa

 - You can be honest with your partner, even if it’s uncomfortable or inconvenient, and you trust them to do the same